 Acquire extra skills

 If you wish to earn extra income along the way, you need to acquire complementary skills.
-For example, you can choose to be an English language tutor, but make sure that you know the basic teaching principles.
+For example, you can choose to be an O Level English private tutor, but make sure that you know the basic teaching principles.
 If you’re bilingual or multilingual, you can hone your translation skills.
 You can also learn how to code during your spare time.
 Many online platforms actually offer classes that suit people who are always on the go.
 However, remember that you might have to shell out some money, as many modules and classes come with a price tag.

 Plan your route

 This is perhaps the most complicated aspect that you need to work on.
 But if you have a powerful passport, this should not be a problem.
-Many digital nomads actually fly to countries with low cost of living, as it helps them keep their overheads low, especially with rent, food, and Internet connection.
+Many digital nomads actually fly to countries with low costs of living, as it helps them keep their overheads low, especially with rent, food, and Internet connection.
 While you are at it, you need to plan how long you’re going to stay there.
 Check first if the countries on your list have rigorous visa requirements.

 Prepare your personal finance system